Mark24Code/sinatra-app-template/README.md

 Config::Development.database_url
 ```

-You can also create your own Config  for your single Application
+You can also create your own `Config`  for your single Application:

 ```ruby
 class MyConfig < Config::Base